-The impact of high public and private sector wage settlements on inflation has been kept in check by the renewed downturn in oil prices.
-However, inflation accelerated to 2.2% yoy in February, below the Central Bank's 2.5% inflation target, but higher than the 1.6% average inflation in 2015.
-We therefore expect the Central bank to continue to tighten monetary policy in 2016, which could start to depress investment and overall domestic demand.
+The impact of high public and private sector wage settlements on inflation has been kept in check by the tightening of monetary policy last year, the exchange rate's appreciation and the renewed downturn in oil prices.
+Inflation moderated to 1.1% y-o-y in July, below the Central Bank's 2.5% inflation target band and somewhat lower than the 1.6% in 2015.